Volunteer firefighters focus on changing landscape

 "I had thyroid cancer," said McDonough, a former chief of the Port Washington Fire Department.
 "I'm a thyroid cancer survivor.
 It's not covered."

-State Sen. John Brooks (D-Seaford) said firefighters are facing an increasing amount of health threats in their jobs.
+State Sen. John Brooks (D-Seaford) said firefighters are facing a growing number of health threats in their jobs.

-"The environment is getting worse," Meanwhile, he added, "The manpower is going down and the demands are going up."
+"The environment is getting worse," Brooks said.
+Meanwhile, he added, "The manpower is going down and the demands are going up."

 The firefighters at the meeting were clearly among the elders of Island departments, and they talked about the difficulty of recruiting young people into the field.